waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ### Relevance to the System

-A clean, good-looking site will make for an appealing and overall easier experience for my end-users compared to one that has innapropriate colours and unneeded clutter.
+A clean, good-looking site will make for an appealing and overall easier-to-use experience for my end-users compared to one that has innapropriate colours and unneeded clutter.

 ### Impact / Considerations